 Notes

-Place the cooled waffles in an airtight container or zip-top bag.
-Store in the refrigerator for up to 2-3 days.
+Store in an airtight container or zip-top bag for 2–3 days.

 Freezing:

-Once frozen, transfer them to a freezer-safe bag or container, removing as much air as possible.
+Freeze in a single layer on a baking sheet until solid, then transfer to a freezer-safe bag or container, removing as much air as possible.